 .

-My husband and son both got the Grovbirkes Breakfast Sandwich; it comes with herbed scrambled eggs and a choice of Havarti cheese or ham (or for a $2 supplement you can have both).
+My husband and son both got the Grovbirkes Breakfast Sandwich; it comes with herbed scrambled eggs, and Havarti cheese, ham, and/or bacon can be added for a supplement.
 The flaky rolls, studded with poppy seeds, sesame seeds, and sunflower seeds were a huge hit.
+We especially like it with Havarti cheese and crispy bacon.

 .